Cyndi Lauper’s Mother Feared Cyndi Would Go To Hell

 Cyndi Lauper also gushed about her 19-year-old son, Declyn, who recently started his rap career under the pseudonym Dex Lauper.
 Although it’s yet unclear whether Dex Lauper is going to become the new Kanye West or Drake, the boy already has his album called ALGO.

-Making power plays ???????? pic.twitter.com/E465Y57hS6
+Making power plays???????? pic.twitter.com/E465Y57hS6

 — Dex Lauper (@DexLauper) January 17, 2017

 When asked if Declyn ever asks her for advice regarding his signing career, Cyndi Lauper revealed that she had never even “tried” to give him any tips regarding his rap career.
-That makes perfect sense, because the singer says nobody being a teenager goes to their parents for advice.
+That makes perfect sense because the singer says nobody being a teenager goes to their parents for advice.

 Instead, teenagers opt to do their “own thing” having no idea what they can possibly achieve and having no ability to adequately assess their talents.
 But Cyndi Lauper realizes that it’s “hard” for any kid to figure out his or her “own thing,” especially when that kid is daughter or son of a famous celebrity.